Copyright licences - Music, TV & Film

-Businesses and organisations will now be covered by TheMusicLicence for the use of the vast majority of commercially released music available – millions of songs and recordings, including the most popular and well-loved music, not just from the UK but from around the world.
+Businesses and organisations may be covered by TheMusicLicence for the use of the vast majority of commercially released music available – millions of songs and recordings, including the most popular and well-loved music, not just from the UK but from around the world.

-PPL and PRS for Music will continue to set their own tariffs and distribute the fees collected by PPL PRS to their respective members - performers and record companies for PPL and the songwriters, composers and publishers for PRS for Music.
+PPL and PRS for Music (“Collection Societies”) will continue to set their own tariffs and distribute the fees collected by Collection Societies to respective members - performers and record companies for PPL and the songwriters, composers and publishers for PRS for Music.
 This income is important to individuals and companies within UK music industry; it supports the future of new music and helps to enable people to make a living out of writing, playing and performing music.

-To play music in a public place without a licence is infringing Copyright Laws.
-PPL PRS could then bring proceedings under the Copyright Design and Patents Act 1988 if the licence fee is not paid and music continues to be played.
+To play music in a public place without a licence may infringe copyright laws.
+Collection Societies could then bring proceedings under the applicable copyright if the licence fee is not paid and music continues to be played.

 Music legislation and tourist accommodation premises